- Your Pet's Wellbeing

 Low-Impact Activities: Keep Those Paws Moving

-Slow, Gentile Walks:
+Slow, Gentle Walks:

 Daily walks are a cornerstone of any dog's exercise routine and senior dogs are no exception.
 Shorter, more frequent walks may be better suited to their needs than long hikes.
 Try to explore new, interesting routes to keep your dog mentally stimulated during walks.